savannahghi/mycarehub-playbooks/README.md

     tsh ls
     ```
     Ensure the hosts you aim to target are listed.

+    Note that this only tells you whether you have access to the target host but not whether you have sufficient privileges on the target host to run the desired playbooks.
+For this, check the playbook README and consult the Teleport admin.
 - Use the following command to generate a ssh config for Teleport:
   ```bash
   # NOTE: Before running this, ensure that the "~/.ssh/teleport" folder exists or create one if none exists.
   tsh config | sed 's/^Host/Match Host/' | sed '/Match Host/s/ /,/3' > ~/.ssh/teleport/ssh_config
   ```

-  Assuming that the Teleport server in use is hosted at `https://test.teleport.fahariyajamii.org`, the Teleport user is named `barakobama` and the local user account is named `barak`, the generated file `~/.ssh/teleport/ssh_config`, should looks like this:
+  Assuming that the Teleport server in use is hosted at `https://test.teleport.fahariyajamii.org`, the Teleport user is named `barakobama` and the local user account is named `barak`, the generated file `~/.ssh/teleport/ssh_config`, should look similar to this:
   ```cfg
   #
   # Begin generated Teleport configuration for test.teleport.fahariyajamii.org:443 from `tsh config`